 - Trichomes can be brittle, falling off easily

 This strongest sativa strain is one you’ve got to consider growing if you want crystal-coated buds with more than 20% THC.
-A sativa dominant strain, it can flower for anywhere between 8 and 12 weeks depending on the phenotypes of your specific seeds.
+A sativa dominant strain, it’s flowering time is anywhere between 8 and 12 weeks depending on the phenotypes of your specific seeds.
 It can be grown both indoors and outdoors depending on your needs, with high yields either way.

 Jack Herer tastes much like creme brulee, combining rich, nutty flavors with a rich, creamy texture and both haze and skunk aftertones.
-This strain has won multiple awards as one of the best sativa weed choices and yields more than 600 g/plant when grown outside.
+This strain has won multiple Cannabis Cup awards as one of the high-quality sativa weed choices and yields more than 600 g/plant when grown outside.

 - Fragrance of strawberries